 The three basic goals for the programs are to provide decent housing, to provide a suitable living environment, and to expand economic opportunities.

-The Community Development Block Grant program is earmarked for a wide variety of services and programs – primarily in low- and moderate-income areas – such as street and streetscape infrastructure, park improvements, crime prevention, parks and recreation, code enforcement, economic development, and literacy.
+The Community Development Block Grant program is earmarked for a wide variety of services and programs – primarily in low- and moderate-income areas – such as street and streetscape infrastructure, park improvements, crime prevention, parks and recreation, code enforcement, economic development, literacy, and housing rehab.

-The City expects to get just over $1.48 million in the coming year.
+The City expects to get nearly $1.46 million in new funds for the coming year.
 Additional funds will be carried over from previous years.
 Some of the carryover money is already allocated to ongoing projects and some will be allocated to new projects.

 To spend money in the HOME Investment Partnerships Program, Covington is part of a consortium that includes the cities of Ludlow, Newport, Bellevue, and Dayton.

-The HOME budget includes a little over $560,000 in new funds, plus additional carried-over funds.
+The HOME budget includes almost $645,000 in new funds, plus additional carried-over funds.